- 1 Snap caps vs Dummy Rounds, why use them?

 - Chamber check & magazine check.

-What are the best snap caps for dry firing?
+What are the best snap caps and dummy rounds for practicing manipulation drills?

 I personally prefer ST Action Dummy Rounds as in my experience they perform the best and have held up the best.
 They are available in all the popular calibers.
 I also like that they are bright orange making it difficult to confuse them for real ammunition.
 My experience with Tipton Snap Caps was not good.
 I bought the .45 ACP snap caps and they fit so tight in the chamber that I could not get them out.